RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 > **NOTE**: Make sure that you've disconnected from the bastion machine before proceeding.

-Now that we've prepared our Fedora 34 VM and placed it on an accessible location on our bastion host (for reference it's at: http://%bastion-host%:81/%cloud-image-name-fedora%), let's build a PVC for this image allowing us to build a VM from it afterwards, **one that will become our "original" or "source" virtual machine for cloning purposes**.
+Now that we've prepared our Fedora 34 VM and placed it on an accessible location on our bastion host (for reference it's at: http://%bastion-host%:81/%cloud-image-name-fedora%), let's build a PVC for this image, allowing us to build a VM from it afterwards, **one that will become our "original" or "source" virtual machine for cloning purposes**.
 First, make sure you're in the default project:

 ```execute-1
 oc project default